GovReady/govready-q/docs/source/Schema.md

 * `project.question_id`, `project.question_id.subquestion_id`, etc. to access questions within the project
 * `organization`, which gives the organization name

-We also have a funtion to retreive the URL of a module's static assets, e.g.:
+We also have a function to retrieve the URL of a module's static assets, e.g.:

 	<script src="{{static_asset_path_for('myscript.js')}}"></script>